You need to see DPS gear in action. Get a live demo with our engineers.

-In 2014, the German government released their annual findings security report.
+In 2014, the German government released its annual findings security report.
 It described the general cyber-threat situation in Germany.

 The report shortly outlined an attack on an undetermined German steel mill.
 At first, the attackers gained access to the business network of the steel plant.
 After that, they worked their way into the production network.
 They caused many failures of individual control systems, ultimately preventing a blast furnace from shutting down in a controlled manner, causing extensive damage to the plant.

-In 2014, ICS-CERT published a series of alerts describing a sophisticated malware that had jeopardized many SCADA systems using a variant of the BlackEnergy malware.
+In 2014, ICS-CERT published a series of alerts describing a sophisticated malware that had jeopardized many SCADA systems.
+This malware was using a variant of the BlackEnergy malware.

 Like Havex, BlackEnergy targeted important SCADA products like HMI master stations.